-Most people do very little to support the health of the EC system, because cannabinoids have not been part of the average diet for decades.
+Most people do very little to support the health of the EC system because cannabinoids have not been part of the average diet for decades.
 Regularly taking CBD oil products as dietary supplements can augment the body’s own cannabinoids to support a properly operating EC system.

 While derived from cannabis, CBD is not intoxicating.
-This means it will not cause any temporary euphoric effects like THC, or tetrahydrocannabinol, a cannabinoid associated with medical marijuana.
+This means it will not cause any temporary euphoric effects like THC, or tetrahydrocannabinol, a cannabinoid associated with marijuana.

 Hemp naturally contains no more than 0.3 percent THC by dry weight.
 As such, CBD oil derived from hemp contains only trace levels of THC, far less than the amount needed for intoxicating, or a “high.”
 Supporting the EC system with CBD oil has been found to be safe with no serious adverse side effects.
 This is particularly beneficial for anyone interested in the natural balancing properties of cannabinoids yet want to avoid intoxicating effects.
 Here is more about the differences between CBD hemp oil and marijuana.

-Once extracted from hemp, pure CBD oil can be taken on its own or infused into various types of products, including CBD tinctures, CBD capsules, CBD vape oil, CBD topicals and body care products, and more.
+Once extracted from hemp, CBD oil concentrate can be taken on its own or infused into various types of products, including CBD tinctures, CBD capsules, CBD vape oil, CBD topicals and body care products, and more.
 It can also be refined to create concentrated products like CBD isolate.
 There are even CBD products for pets.

 Myths Surrounding the EC System